SahilAujla/aa-sdk-private/site/why-account-kit.md

 With Account Kit, you can create a **smart account** for every user.
 Smart accounts are smart contract wallets that leverage account abstraction to radically simplify every step of the onboarding experience.
 Now, a new user will:

-1. Create an account natively in your app with no third-party downloads
+1. Create a smart account directly in your app without third-party downloads
 2. Sign up with an email, social login, passkey, or self-custodial wallet
 3. Submit transactions without needing ETH in their account for gas
 4. Submit transactions in the background without leaving your app